Carlito (wrestler): Early life

-Carlos Edwin Colón Jr. was born in the Santurce district of San Juan on February 21, 1979, the son of Puerto Rican professional wrestler and World Wrestling Council founder Carlos Colón Sr. and his Canadian-born wife Nancy.
-He has three younger siblings, including fellow wrestlers Primo and Stacy Colón, both of whom performed in the World Wrestling Council.
+Carlos Edwin Colón Coates Jr. was born in the Santurce district of San Juan on February 21, 1979, the son of Puerto Rican professional wrestler and World Wrestling Council founder Carlos Colón and his Canadian-born wife Nancy.
+He has three younger siblings, including fellow wrestlers Eddie (best known in the WWE as Primo) and Stacy Colón, both of whom performed in the World Wrestling Council.
 A second sister, Melissa, did not enter the wrestling business.
-Other members of Colón's family have also been involved in the World Wrestling Council, including his cousin Epico and uncle José Colón.
+Other members of Colón's family have also been involved in the World Wrestling Council, including his cousin Orlando (best known in WWE as Epico) and uncle José.

 Colón graduated from the Jesuit school Colegio San Ignacio de Loyola in 1997.
 Unsatisfied with his physical conditioning, he joined a gym at the age of 11.
 He has said that he only did so for exercise and did not originally intend to become a wrestler.
 It was not until completing his college education that he decided to train, after noticing that his condition was on par with the wrestlers despite his age.
 Despite this, Colón initially expected to retire within a decade and go on to run a private business.
 He has admitted that, during this initial stage, he received peer pressure to match the accomplishments of his father.